US House to Vote on Iran War Powers Resolution After Senate Rejection

 Key Facts

-- The US House of Representatives voted on a resolution aimed at halting the war with Iran
+- The House of Representatives scheduled a vote on a similar resolution the day after the Senate's rejection

-- Democratic Representative Ro Khanna stated that Republicans now own the war
+- Representative Ro Khanna stated that Republicans now own the conflict with Iran

 What Happened